danielstegink/HollowKnight.BetterCrystalHeart/ReadMe.md

 Additionally, both bonuses can be customized using the menu plugin.
 The maximum value is 100%, doubling all bonuses to damage and charge time, and the minimum value is -100%, negating all bonuses.

+## Patch Notes
+1.1.0.0
+- Removed input delay from Crystal Heart, making it easier to trigger quickly
+- Improved logic for getting enemy health so initial CDash doesn't do less than 1% damage
+- Added nail damage to damage bonus